Instant Pot Pot Roast

 - Stir in red wine, scraping any browned bits from the bottom of the pot.

-- Stir in beef stock, Worcestershire, thyme, rosemary, bay leaves and potatoes.
+- Stir in beef stock, Worcestershire, thyme, rosemary and bay leaves.
 Top with beef.
 Select manual setting; adjust pressure to high, and set time for 45 minutes.
 When finished cooking, quick-release pressure according to manufacturer’s directions.

-- Add carrots; select manual setting; adjust pressure to high, and set time for 10 minutes.
+- Add potatoes and carrots; select manual setting; adjust pressure to high, and set time for 6 minutes.
 When finished cooking, quick-release pressure according to manufacturer’s directions.

 - Remove beef, potatoes and carrots from the Instant Pot®; shred beef, using two forks.